hosh1e/snake-game-sample/README.md

 # !snake game

-this project is a sample snake game written in Python using pygame and pygame-menu libraries
+this project is a sample snake game written in python using pygame and pygame-menu libraries

 ## prerequisites